The early bird gets the worm … so by that logic, premarket trading is where you’ll find the best opportunities, right?

 - Look at index futures.
 Be sure to look at the overnight session highs and lows as reported on the Russell 2000 Index futures, S&P 500, and NASDAQ 100.
 This is important because it creates support and resistance during the regular market hours.

 - Consider macro forces.
-Consider what is moving macros, economically speaking.
+Consider what’s moving macros, economically speaking.
 News items are the big catalyst here.
-See what has been moving the world markets and think about how it could have an impact on the U.S. session.
-For example: News regarding a central bank or a big item of economic data could make for market movement.
+See what’s been moving the world markets and think about how it could impact the U.S. session.
+For example: news regarding a central bank or a big economic-data item could make for premarket movement.

 - Keep track of other traders.
-What are other traders doing in the pre-market?
-You can do a scan of pre-market securities by volume on a platform like StocksToTrade and get an idea of where other traders are putting their money.
-You can then cross reference this information by looking for catalysts or other things that could be causing the activity.
+You can scan premarket securities by volume on a platform like StocksToTrade to get an idea of where other traders are putting their money.
+You can then cross-reference this information by looking for catalysts that could be causing the activity.

-- Get on the level.
-Levels matter when analyzing pre-market trading.
+- Check levels on open positions.
+Levels matter when analyzing premarket trading.
 Check out the key levels on open positions.
-Watch for index futures, particularly after big economic data releases.
+Watch for index futures, especially after big economic data releases.
 This can precede breakouts or breakdowns in the normal trading hours.

-- Think about timing.
-Timing is everything when making trades.
+- Consider the timing.
 Take into consideration the time of year, the month, and even the day in question.
 The season, the proximity to a holiday, the release of earnings reports, and so many things can play into a stock’s performance.

 - Look and project.
 Look at the closing numbers and the anticipated opening numbers for a given stock.
 This can help you get an idea of who stands to benefit.

 - Consider the algos.
-While algorithmic trading is a topic for another day, it’s about algorithms pushing securities to move, and can blow up or deflate the prices temporarily.
-Could you use these dips to potentially create opportunities?
+Algorithmic trading is a big topic for another day.
+But in short, it’s about how algorithms can push securities to move and temporarily blow up or deflate prices.
+The big question: can these dips potentially create opportunities?

 - Don’t be swayed.
-Even if you see a stock going extremely red or green the pre-market, it may not matter.
-You still need to do research on the expectations for the stock.
+Even if you see a stock going extremely red or green the premarket, it may not matter.
+You still need to research expectations for the stock.

-What should you look for to determine pre-market movement?
-Here are a few key things to consider:
+What should you look for to determine if it’s a serious premarket mover?
+Here are a few key characteristics: